-It won’t be long before car manufacturers eschew the traditional ‘model year’ cycle and owning a car will be like owning a smart phone; it will be subject to continuous software upgrades.
+It won’t be long before car manufacturers eschew the traditional ‘model year’ cycle and owning a car will be like owning a smart phone: it will be subject to continuous software upgrades.
+The whole concept of mobility and car usage is going to be changing, with challenges for process flows in insurance and risk.

 Telematics data is flowing into insurers’ systems from phone apps, black boxes, plug-in devices and onboard diagnostics (OBD) connectors.
 Increasingly it’s delivering accelerometer data, impact, aspect, location, and other data relevant to claims, whiplash cases or other high-value incidents.